ryan-williams/next-duckdb-parquet-demo/README.md

 ## Relevant files:
 - [pages/index.tsx](pages/index.tsx): shows 3 ways of loading Parquet data (on a mix of client and server):
-  1. Load parquet file as byte array on server, send to client, decode in browser (minimize data sent to client while loading a static page)
+  1. [`useParquetBuf`]: load parquet file as byte array on server, send to client, decode in browser (minimize data sent to client while loading a static page)
-  2. Load parquet file on server, send to client
+  2. [`loadparquet`]: load parquet file on server, send to client
-  3. Fetch parquet file by URL on client
+  3. [`useParquet`]: fetch parquet file by URL on client
 - [src/parquet.ts](src/parquet.ts): utilities for instantiating DuckDB and fetching/loading Parquet data
   - Copied from [runsascoded/next-utils/parquet.ts], adapted from [ilyabo/graphnavi/lib/useDuckConn.ts]
   - See also [duckdb-wasm#1148]